vim-advent-calendar/vimways.org/content/2018/george-b-formatting-lists-with-vim.md

 Why am I setting `'comments'` to an empty value?
 Well as described in the help it assumes, like many other things in Vim, that you are working with something resembling C code.
 As such this can cause issues if we match lists that use asterisks in `'formatlistpat'`.

-As a note for the more savvy reader, you may be thinking why not make this "pseudo filetype" a fully-fledged filetype with its own files somewhere in my `'runtimepath'?
+As a note for the more savvy reader, you may be thinking why not make this "pseudo filetype" a fully-fledged filetype with its own files somewhere in my `'runtimepath'`?
 This is simply a personal preference: I prefer a more monolithic organisation of my configuration.

 And finally my `'formatlistpat'`.